 - 6 passion fruits (2 for one serving)

-Bring the milk into simmer and add 7 tablespoons of organic black rice flour, whisking constantly to avoid lumps.
+Bring the milk into simmer and add 7 tablespoons of heirloom black rice flour, whisking constantly to avoid lumps.
 Turn down the heat once the mixture starts to bubble and thicken up.

 Add a pinch of fine sea salt or himalayan salt, 2 tablespoons of raw honey and mix well.
 Turn off the heat.
 Your pudding is ready!

 Assemble!
 Scoop the black rice pudding into a bowl, or a glass or a jar.

 Add sliced bananas or grapes.

 Spoon over two passion fruits, so that it forms a bright yellowish layer on top of the black rice pudding.
 The tartness from the passion fruits balance up the pudding very well.

 Assemble fast, this pudding tastes better when served warm.

 You can of course chill it and enjoy the next morning.